 Similar to fish, nuts are high in omega-3 fatty acids — which contribute to the health of the skin cell membrane.
 Not only do nuts help hydrate the skin, but essential fatty acids can also delay the skin’s aging process by reducing the body’s natural production of inflammatory compounds.

 Flaxseed is another type of seed that is rich in nutrients.
 In fact, it’s the richest source of plant-based omega-3 fatty acids in the world.
 Nuts are a versatile food that can be used as a snack on their own or for a bit of crunch in your favorite cereals, smoothies, or yogurt.

 5. Whole Grain Carbs

 Whole grains are packed with fiber — helping your digestive system to function effectively.
-When your digestive system is functioning efficiently, it removes toxins quicker.
+When your digestive system is functioning efficiently, it removes toxins faster.
 This means that toxins won’t have a chance to make cellulite in the first place.

 Whole grains also promote cardiac health and keep your body circulating.
 This makes whole grains — especially in bread and other carbs — amongst the best foods for cellulite reduction.
 Look for whole grain buns, bread, and other carb alternatives next time you’re at the grocery store.